 How to reduce the waiting time?

 I meet many organizations, clinics, and businesses that want to reduce their waiting time due to a problem with the existing queue process.
-Maybe you are also struggling with an increased amount of dissatisfied visitors or evenly distribute the workload among employees during the day?
+Maybe you are also struggling with an increased amount of dissatisfied visitors or evenly distributing the workload among employees during the day?

 The waiting time is dependent on how many employees and visitors there are in the facility at the same time.
 So, how do we solve the problem?
 Well, there are at least two alternatives.
 Either you hire more employees, or you streamline the existing queue process.